Trick Pony brings 'no-rules' retail to downtown St. Helena

-There’s a new door on Main Street, an intricately carved one imported from Mali.
+There’s a new door on St. Helena's Main Street, an intricately carved one imported from Mali.

 Behind it there are no rules.